abikahs/abikahs/README.md

-• Biology Student
-• Python Programmer
+Biology Student • Python Programmer
-• Neuroscience enthusiast
-• Interested in Genetics and Evolution

 <!---
 abikahs/abikahs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.